CSCI-5619-Fall-2021/Lecture-21/README.md

-# Lecture 16: Virtual Locomotion
+# Lecture 21: Spatial Menus

-Detailed explanation of this code can be found in the [lecture video](https://mediaspace.umn.edu/media/t/1_bbaavnwm).
+Detailed explanation of this code can be found in the lecture video (will be uploaded after class).

 ## Topics

-1. Transferring physics velocity to released objects
-2. Writing a custom virtual locomotion script
-3. Continuous turns
-4. Snap turns
+1. Creating a spatial canvas
+2. Adding GUI widgets
+3. Processing user input

 ## Participation Exercise

 The participation exercise for this class is on Canvas.

-## Acknowledgments

-The scene uses assets from the [Playground Low Poly](https://assetstore.unity.com/packages/3d/environments/playground-low-poly-191533) package from the Unity Asset Store.

 ## License